 Chencha Quotes in Like Water for Chocolate

 The Like Water for Chocolate quotes below are all either spoken by Chencha or refer to Chencha.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Anchor Books edition of Like Water for Chocolate published in 1995.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Anchor Books edition of Like Water for Chocolate published in 1995.).